 Keep your germs to yourself.

-Covering your mouth when you cough or sneeze greatly reduces the likelihood that you'll make someone else sick.
-Use the bend in your elbow instead of your hand, that way you don't spread germs from coughing and sneezing to doorknobs and other high touch areas.
+Covering your mouth when coughing or sneezing greatly reduces the likelihood of making someone sick.
+Use the bend in your elbow instead of your hand; that way, you don’t spread germs from coughing and sneezing to doorknobs and other high touch areas.

 Stay home if you don’t feel well.

-There's pressure to keep working or going to school even when you're feeling sick.
-Refusing to rest not only prolongs your illness, but it also exposes others to viruses and other germs unnecessarily.
+There’s pressure to keep working or going to school even when feeling sick.
+Refusing to rest prolongs your illness and exposes others to viruses and other germs unnecessarily.